Heating and cooling by radiant systems

 5 reasons for system solutions from BEKA

 Although metal has traditionally been used in industry for producing pipes, plastics are also now being increasingly deployed.
-Both plastics and metals (predominantly copper) have been successfully used for many years in cooling and heating ceilings.
+Both plastics and metals, predominantly copper, have been successfully used for many years in heating and cooling ceilings.
 All these materials have proven themselves on the market over many years.

-BEKA produces the capillary tube mats with more than 30 years of experience from pure polypropylene.
-The material is easily recycled and very resistant.
-Since the capillary tubes are produced with a wall thickness of only 0.5 mm, the slightly poorer thermal conductivity of plastic relative to metals is not a disadvantage.
-The large number of parallel, closely aligned capillary tubes generates equally high cooling and heating outputs.
+BEKA produces the capillary tube mats with over 30 years of experience from single-origin polypropylene.
+The material is easy to recycle and very durable.
+Since the capillary tubes are manufactured with a wall thickness of only 0.5 mm, the slightly poorer thermal conductivity of plastic compared to metals is not a disadvantage.
+The large number of parallel, closely spaced capillary tubes generates equally high heating and cooling capacities.

 BEKA serpentine copper tubes are bent from soft tempered (R220), Cu-DHP copper pipe to EN 12449 standard.
-Copper as a material is highly valued for its intrinsic quality and excellent thermal conduction properties.
+As a material, copper is generally recognized to have lasting value and excellent thermal conductivity.

-While plastic pipes have clearly dominated in underfloor heating systems for many years, equivalent and even higher-quality plastic pipes are still not widely used in chilled ceilings.
-The BEKA single pipe technology system utilises modern, PE-RT 5-layer composite pipes that are diffusion-tight according to DIN 4726 ISO 24033/22391/21003.
+While plastic pipes have clearly dominated underfloor heating for many years, the use of equivalent and sometimes even higher quality plastic pipes in cooling ceilings is still not widespread.
+BEKA single pipe technology uses modern PE-RT 5-layer composite pipes, diffusion-tight according to DIN 4726 ISO 24033/22391/21003.

 Working principle of the capillary tube technology

 10 mm PE-RT pipe technology

 Meandering copper pipes for metal cassettes or in drywall